 Having it turned on can also have the advantage of being able to pause in a dangerous spot/during a blood moon.
 It also leads to one of the most potent bugs in the game, allowing you to bypass potion cooldown.

-Metal Slime: "Pinky" is a bright pink slime that randomly spawns during the day.
-It has 10 times the HP of the basic Green Slime (14 vs. 150) and suffers double from knockback (hit it with an axe and watch it fly), but is basically the same, except for the color and the fact that Pinky drops gold coins upon death.
-To put that in perspective, you need 100 copper coins for one silver coin, and 100 silver coins for one gold.
+"Pinky" is a bright pink slime that randomly spawns during the day.
+It has ten times the HP of the basic Green Slime (150 vs. 14), is smaller, and suffers double from knockback (hit it with an axe and watch it fly), but is otherwise the same but drops gold coins when killed.
+(To put that in perspective: 100 copper coins make one silver coin; 100 silver coins make one gold.
 Green slimes drop about 20-50 copper coins.
-Pinky drops the equivalent of 10,000 copper coins.
-Oddly, it is the only above-ground slime that is "aggressive" by default - as soon as you see one, it will come after you.
+Pinky drops the equivalent of 10,000 copper coins.)
+It is the only above-ground slime that is "aggressive" by default.
+As soon as you see one, it will come after you.

-Metroidvania: While the exploration in the game is not necessarily the most important thing, you can find several valuable upgrades by spelunking underground as well as find rare ores and unqiue areas.
+Metroidvania: Exploration in the game is an important part of the game, you can find several valuable upgrades by spelunking underground as well as find rare ores and unqiue areas.

 Money Spider: All enemies drop coins (among other things) when killed.